14+ Wolf Gods and Goddesses: Artemis, Odin, Apollo and More!

 The Morrighan is an ancient Irish (Celtic) goddess of life and death, wisdom, magic, shapeshifting, and war and also one of the Celtic wolf goddesses.
 She might have originally been three separate goddesses that eventually were merged into a triple-goddess.
 The Morrighan in her three aspects include Badh, Macha, and Nemain.
 The Morrighan is almost always seen as a fierce, aggressive goddess with a yearning for blood on the battlefield.
 She takes no prisoners, and shows little mercy to those who are her enemies.
 For those she loves – she will do whatever it takes to help them, including shapeshifting into various forms.
 One of those forms is in the shape of a large grey-red wolf, making her an ancient wolf goddess.

-In the Irish epic tale The Cattle Raid of Cooley, the Morrighan takes on many forms in the presence of Cu Chulainn.
-She trips him while in the form of an eel, then runs all over the cattle in the form of a great wolf.
-Because the Morrighan is seen as a wild, liberated and independent goddess, it only makes sense that the wolf is one of her animal associations.
+In the Irish epic tale The Cattle Raid of Cooley, the Morrigan takes on many forms in the presence of Cu Chulainn.
+She is an eel and a wolf, among other things.
+Because the Morrigan is seen as a wild, liberated and independent goddess, it only makes sense that the wolf is one of her sacred familiars.

 A favorite of the wolf goddesses in ancient Scandinavia was Skadi.
 Skadi is a Norse Goddess of the Winter and a Giantess.
 Her plight for revenge against the gods for her father’s death was met with a trick – Odin tricked her into marrying Njord, a god of the sea, instead of Odin’s son, Baldur, of whom Skadi was determined to marry.
 The two lived together for a short time but the marriage was doomed, as Skadi’s heart was in the mountains and Njord’s was in the sea.
 Eventually Skadi fell in love with Ulle and they lived in the snowy mountains together.